mongoose4791/gog-receipts/README.md

 ## About
-Retrieving official purchase receipts from GOG for tax purposes or digital preservation is a tedious, manual process of navigating order history and printing individual pages.
+Retrieving official purchase receipts from [GOG](https://www.gog.com/) for tax purposes or digital preservation is a tedious, manual process of navigating order history and printing individual pages.

 This Linux-based Node.js tool automates the entire workflow.
-It logs in, discovers your orders, and archives official [GOG](https://www.gog.com/) receipts as PDFs.
+It logs in, discovers your orders, and archives your GOG receipts as PDFs.
 It supports usage as a standalone CLI or a library integrated into other projects.

 ## Compatibility